hsr205/learn-user-stories/instructions.md

-# Foundations of Software Engineering - TypeScript Lab
+# Foundations of Software Engineering - Assignment - Defining and Managing User Stories in GitHub

 ## Table of Contents